What is eye cancer?

-Most tumors are composed of both kinds of cells.
+Most tumors have both kinds of cells.
 The outlook is better if the tumors are mostly spindle cells as opposed to mostly epithelioid cells.
-Epithelioid tumors are more likely to metastasize (spread) to distant parts of the body (such as the liver).
+Epithelioid tumors are more likely to spread to distant parts of the body (such as the liver).
 If you have intraocular melanoma, your doctor can tell you which type of cells were found.

 Primary intraocular lymphoma (lymphoma of the eye)

 Lymphoma is a type of cancer that starts in immune system cells called lymphocytes.
-It usually starts in lymph nodes, which are bean-sized collections of immune system cells scattered throughout the body.
+Most lymphomas start in lymph nodes, which are bean-sized collections of immune system cells scattered throughout the body.
 Lymphomas can also start in internal organs such as the stomach, lungs, and rarely, in the eyes.

 There are 2 main types of lymphoma: Hodgkin disease and non-Hodgkin lymphoma.
-Primary intraocular lymphoma is always a non-Hodgkin lymphoma.
-Most people with primary intraocular lymphoma are elderly or have immune system problems such as the acquired immunodeficiency syndrome (AIDS).
+Primary intraocular lymphoma is a type of non-Hodgkin lymphoma.
+Most people with primary intraocular lymphoma are elderly or have immune system problems such as AIDS.
 Primary intraocular lymphoma is often seen along with lymphoma of the brain, known as primary central nervous system (CNS) lymphoma.